DACC Syllabus Supplement

 Course Transferability: Find out how a course fits into your NMSU bachelor’s degree by consulting with your academic advisor or the academic department at NMSU that offers the degree.
 General education courses at NMSU/DACC can be identified by the G suffix.
 For more information, contact the DACC Academic Advising Center at (575) 528-7272 or visit with your advisor to see how this course transitions to NMSU.

 Emergency Alert System: For inclement weather notices or handling of other emergencies, Emergency Alert System (EAS) messages can be found at: http://safety.nmsu.edu/emergency.htm.
 You may also sign up for alerts once you are on that page.
-(Click “Emergency Student” tab.
+(Click “Emergency Students” tab.
 Click on the yellow section, “Sign up for NMSU ENS Alerts.”)

 Financial Aid: As an open-door institution, DACC is committed to providing equal educational opportunities to students regardless of personal, economic, or social conditions.
-This commitment means helping students overcome financial barriers in getting the education they seek.
+This commitment means helping students overcome financial barriers in getting the education they seek (DACC Catalog).
 As you may be eligible for financial aid, stop by the Financial Aid office at the East Mesa Campus in Room DASR 109 or call (575) 527-7696 for additional information.

 You must attend classes to receive financial aid.
 If you stop attending or drop any course(s) you may be required to repay all or part of the financial aid received.